 Our CHOICE experts all agree, using a modern dishwasher on a full load is more water- and energy-efficient than washing your dishes by hand.
 So it's a win-win on saving you time and money!

 "OK, so it's not exactly a hack," says CHOICE whitegoods expert Ashley Iredale.
-"But using a typical modern dishwasher uses only a sixth as much water as hand-washing a typical pile of dirty dishes, and getting the water in your sink hot enough to do the dishes takes nearly twice as much energy as you'd use running your dishwasher."
+"But a typical modern dishwasher uses only a sixth as much water as hand-washing a typical pile of dirty dishes, and getting the water in your sink hot enough to do the dishes takes nearly twice as much energy as you'd use running your dishwasher."

 White vinegar is a multipurpose wonder in the home – and super cheap to buy.